timmyjose-compilers/oyi/index.md

 This is the project page for the Oyi programming language.
 This is a work-in-progress.

+The language itself may referred to as "Oyi" or "Oyi lang".

 *Etymology*: "Oyi" means "language" in the [Lotha](https://en.wikipedia.org/wiki/Lotha_language) language.

 ### Support or Contact